Federal Task Force Softens Opposition To Routine Prostate Cancer Screening

 While PSA tests can detect prostate tumors at their smallest, most treatable stage, the testing has some risks, she says.

-The harms include stressful false alarms that often to lead to painful and sometimes dangerous biopsies.
+The harms include stressful false alarms that often lead to painful and sometimes dangerous biopsies.
 And even if the test detects an actual malignancy, many prostate cancers grow so slowly that they never become life-threatening.
 Nonetheless, many men undergo surgery and radiation, which can leave them incontinent or impotent.

 "The PSA test is not a great test," Bibbins-Domingo says.
 "It doesn't help us distinguish the types of cancers that are going to kill you from those cancers that are going to not progress over time and will not cause a man health problems."